This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Dog Allergy Testing

-If you suspect your dog may have allergies or want to identify possible environmental, food, or other sensitivities, consider doing an at-home dog allergy test.
+Consider doing an at-home dog allergy test if you suspect your dog may have allergies or want to identify possible environmental, food, or other sensitivities.

-This scientifically-backed tool can help you learn more about your beloved pet’s health and how to treat any existing conditions.
+These scientifically backed tools can help you learn more about your beloved pet’s health and how to treat any existing conditions in consultation with your veterinarian.